pts/owtarget16/README.txt

   * Coherent 3.x 8086 16-bit programs
   * Xenix 16-bit programs
   * CP/M-86 16-bit programs
-* Creating a libc in a separate .lib files.
+* Creating a libc in a separate .lib file.
 * Size-optimizing the existing libc functions.
 * Adding (many) more functions to the libc.
 * Size-optimizing the libc functions, adding alternative, smaller .lib files